unixorn/git-extra-commands/README.md

 * Tim Green maintains the excellent [Github Cheat Sheet](https://github.com/tiimgreen/github-cheat-sheet) collection of tips and aliases.

 * [firstaidgit.io](http://firstaidgit.io/) is a searchable selection of the most frequently asked Git questions

+* [Git From the Inside Out](https://maryrosecook.com/blog/post/git-from-the-inside-out) - A good essay that explains how git works, focusing on the graph structure underpinnings of git and how they affect its behavior.

 ### External Git Utilities